 device_id when calling this API from your server.

-To protect the app user's privacy during personal hours, make a Devices API stop tracking call.
+In order to protect the privacy of workers using your app, you are strongly encouraged to stop tracking when the user either logs out, ends working hours, completes all assigned work, etc. To do so, you may make a Devices API stop tracking call.
 Once you issue this call from the server, HyperTrack Device API will remotely stop tracking for your device with

-Every important app event that is generated by your app user can be captured as a custom marker with a payload that represents it.
-HyperTrack platform will process custom markers sent from your mobile app in the cloud and process them in real-time with analysis for location accuracy.
+Every important app event that is generated by your app user can be captured as a geotag with a payload that represents it.
+HyperTrack platform will process geotags sent from your mobile app in the cloud and process them in real-time with analysis for location accuracy.

 Additionally, even if your app user's device is temporarily disconnected due to a network loss, app events generated by your users will be nevertheless captured and sent to HyperTrack once connection is restored.

-An custom marker payload can be a JSON string describing a note your app user may make.
+An geotag payload can be a JSON string describing a note your app user may make.

 For example, to represent a customer visit, you may want to create this payload as shown below: